great-expectations/great_expectations/CONTRIBUTING_CODE.md

 ### Marking tests

-All tests in Great Expectations are required to be marked with one marker from the list `REQUIRED_MARKERS` defined in [tests/conftest.py](https://github.com/great-expectations/great_expectations/blob/develop/tests/conftest.py).
+All tests in Great Expectations must include one marker from the `REQUIRED_MARKERS` list.
+To view the list of defined markers, see [tests/conftest.py](https://github.com/great-expectations/great_expectations/blob/develop/tests/conftest.py).
-One can verify each test is marked by running `invoke marker-coverage` if [invoke](https://pypi.org/project/invoke/) is installed or by running `pytest --verify-marker-coverage-and-exit`.
+To verify each test is marked, run `invoke marker-coverage` if [invoke](https://pypi.org/project/invoke/) is installed, or run `pytest --verify-marker-coverage-and-exit`.
-If the verification fails, the list of unmarked tests and the required markers will be outputted.
+When verification fails, a list of unmarked tests and the required markers appears.

 ### BigQuery testing